davisking/dlib/tools/imglab/README.md

 To do so, in the command line type:

-    ./imglab mydataset.xml --parts "26 27 28 29 30"
+    ./imglab mydataset.xml --parts "eyes forehead nose left_cheek right_cheek"
-where 26, 27, 28, 29 are the respective values that you wish to annotate the parts in the objects with.
+where 'eyes forehead nose left_cheek right_cheek' are the hypothetical names to the parts in the objects.

 When the GUI window open,
-1. first label the object,
+1. First, label the object
-2. Double click on the box and right click on the positions where you wish those values to be added.
+2. Double click on the box and right click on the positions where you wish those values to be added
-3. A popup menu will show up to choose the label from.
+3. A popup menu will show up to choose the label from

-### Deleting un-needed labels
+### Deleting unwanted labels
-At times you might make some unwanted labels; to delete them -- double click on the label and press DEL i.e. delete key.
+At times you might create some unwanted labels; to delete them -- double click on the label and press DEL i.e. delete key.

 ### Saving the labels
 Once you finish labeling objects go to the file menu, click save, and then